NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/Tenants and Domains Management/Add Domain API.md

 Input:

-        tenantId = "" # Can not be null
+        "tenantId" = "" # Can not be null
-        domainName = "" # Can not be null
+        "domainName" = "" # Can not be null
-        maximumNodes = None # Can not be null
+        "licenseInfo" = None # Can not be null

 Response:

         "Create a domain failed! -
             {
                 "statusCode":791000,
-                "statusDescription":"Null parameter: the parameter 'tenantId' cannot be null."
+                "statusDescription":"Null parameter: the parameter 'tenantId' cannot be null.."
             }"